Pregnant and breastfeeding women — coronavirus (COVID-19)

 As COVID-19 is a new virus, we are still learning how it may affect you and your baby.
 Read below to find out what you can do to limit your exposure and reduce the risk for you and your family.
-Check this page regularly for updated information and call your midwife, doctor or 13 HEALTH (13 43 25 84) should you have any questions.
+Check this page for updated information.
+Call your midwife, doctor or 134 COVID (134 268) should you have any questions.

 What could happen if I get COVID-19 while pregnant?